rollthecloudinc/spearhead/README.md

 ## s3

 Entities that would otherwise be stored in relational databaase tables are instead saved as json objects in aws s3.
+Media uploads like images, videos, audo, pdfs, etc. are also stored on s3.

 ## Open Search